block-core/chaininfo/docker/SERVER-DNS/README.md

 #### Using the DNS server to resolve domains

-A Blockcore DNS server will be able to resolve domain names to the ip address where your service are running (i.e indexer, vault), if the ip address changes frequently (dynamicly allocated) the DNS agent will notify the dns servers of such changes to your ip address.
+A Blockcore DNS server will be able to resolve domain names to the ip address where your services are running (i.e indexers, vault), if the ip address changes frequently (dynamicly allocated) the DNS agent will notify the dns servers of such changes to your ip address.

 To use a Blockcore DNS server to resolve ip address
-Point the subdomain (i.e btc.indexer.blockcore.net) to resolve as an NS record and provide the domain of a Blockore DNS server
+At the domain registrar and point the subdomain (i.e btc.indexer.blockcore.net) to resolve as an NS record and provide the domain of a Blockore DNS server

+For example:
+btc.indexer.blockcore.net -> NS -> ns.blockcore.net